-3.7 In preparing this annual report we have reviewed data published since March 2023 to identify any emerging changes from the data reviewed comprehensively a year ago.
+- 3.5 In preparing this annual report we have reviewed data published since March 2023 to identify any emerging changes from the data reviewed comprehensively a year ago.
 The Board has also reviewed the current Community Planning Population Needs Assessment and benefited from reviewing the themes emerging from the extensive engagement undertaken to inform the refresh of our Local Outcome Improvement Plan (LOIP).
-Reviewing both data and insights has helped us draw firmer conclusions on the activity

-- most likely to realise improved outcomes over the final two years of the Plan and therefore assess the adequacy of the current Plan. - 3.8 Although undertaking the annual review has broadly confirmed the appropriateness of the current plan, some new risks are evident which will require additional action to be taken.
+Reviewing both data and insights has helped us draw firmer conclusions on the activity most likely to realise improved outcomes over the final two years of the Plan and therefore assess the adequacy of the current Plan. - 3.6 Although undertaking the annual review has broadly confirmed the appropriateness of the current plan, some new risks to children, such as the risk of obesity, are outlined in the report which will require additional action to be taken.